 Tips for coping with financial stress

 Anxiety often begins in your head.
 For that reason, it might make sense to consider tackling your money problems in your mind first.

 - Change your thoughts.
 If you have a knee-jerk negative reaction every time you imagine George Washington’s face on a dollar bill, try to stop for a moment and consider that, unlike traffic, weather, and angry bosses, you have a degree of control when it comes to money.
 You have the power to manage your habits and decisions.

 - Find friendly encouragement.
-One of the best antidotes for stress is social support, experts say.
-And when it comes to financial stress it’s no different.
-Meet a friend for lunch – or better yet, make lunch together at home to save some dough.
+One of the best ways to combat stress is through social support, experts say.
+And financial stress is no different.
+Meet a friend for lunch — or better yet, make lunch together at home to save some dough.
 Try finding people who have also experienced financial troubles.
 They may be more understanding and might even have insights and tips that will help you effectively cope.